AngelFranciscoGarciaGuzman/Grammar-Recognizer-Norwegian/README.md

         else:
             print(f"No parse tree found for '{sentence}'")
     ```

+The time complexity of this code runs as follows:

+### 1. Tokenizing with nltk.word_tokenize:

+The nltk.word_tokenize function processes the input string and splits it into tokens.
+This function generally operates in linear time relative to the length of the input string, as it processes each character once.
+Therefore, this step has a time complexity of O(n)

+### 2. Lowercasing and Filtering Tokens:

+The list comprehension [token.lower() for token in tokens if token.isalnum()] iterates over the list of tokens.
+For each token, it performs two operations: checking if the token is alphanumeric and converting it to lowercase.
+The number of tokens is proportional to the number of characters in the input sentence, so if there are "m" tokens, this step also has a complexity of O(m)

+Combining the steps we have a complexity of O(n) considering that both processes have the same time complexity.

+### 3. Parsing:

+The time of Parsing depends on the length of the sentence that has been tokenized.
+(I)
+The parsing depends on the complexity of the grammar we are using. (g)
+The "chart parser" has a worst-case time complexity of O(n^3)

+So overall the time complexity for parsing is O(I^3 * g)

+Combining the tokenizing process and the parsing process we have a complexity of: <strong>O(n) + O(I^3 * g)</strong>

 ## Testing
 As mentioned earlier, after processing the program with the 6 provided sentences, we would obtain corresponding tree structures as outputs.